 The Maternal and Child Health (MCH) Knowledge Base and Library Collection is part of the National Center for Education in Maternal and Child Health at Georgetown.
 The Knowledge Base provides librarian-developed public health toolkits, and resource guides for professionals, families, and schools; the Library Collection consists of an extensive aggregation of print and full-text materials from the professional field and federal programs.

-- GULliver - the online catalog of holdings of the Law Library.
+- Law Library Catalog - the online catalog of holdings of the Law Library.

 - Catholic Research Resources Alliance (CRRA) - an online portal that provides enduring global access to Catholic research resources.